 While these three protocols focus on lending, decentralized exchanges, or DEXs, are another fast-growing market subset.
 For example, Curve Finance is a DEX liquidity pool designed to support efficient stablecoin trading activity.
 The goal is to facilitate trades with low slippage and a low fee algorithm specially designed for stablecoins.

-Taxes on Crypto Rewards
+How Is Staking Taxes Beneficial?
+The Crypto Rewards

 The IRS has made it abundantly clear that cryptocurrency transactions are subject to taxation.
 Notice 2014-21 states that cryptocurrencies are property and subject to income and capital gains taxes.
 Like stocks, any dividends or interest are taxed as ordinary income, while any increase in value is a short- or long-term capital gain.